 Some states have comprehensive laws that regulate or prohibit drug testing in private sector workplaces, but New Mexico does not have such a law.
 New Mexico employers are therefore free to implement all types of drug-testing programs at their own discretion.
-See the national ALCOHOL & DRUGSanalysis for more information on developing a program.
+See the national ALCOHOL & DRUGS analysis for more information on developing a program.
+Descrimination

-State law allows the use of marijuana to treat specific medical conditions, such as AIDS, glaucoma, multiple sclerosis, and cancer.
+The Lynn and Erin Compassionate Use Act allows the use of marijuana to treat specific medical conditions, such as acquired immunodeficiency syndrome (AIDS), glaucoma, multiple sclerosis, post-traumatic stress disorder, and cancer (NM Stat.
+Sec.
+26-2B-1 et seq.).
 Qualified patients receive medical certification and have a registry identification card after registering with the state.
-Despite the state medical marijuana law, employers may absolutely prohibit use of medical marijuana in the workplace (NM Stat.
-Sec.
-30-31C-1 et seq.).
+The law does not protect a patient from criminal prosecution or civil penalty for ...